DESCRIPTIVE STATISTICS

 "Genius" is not an official clinical category on modern IQ tests (Wechsler, Stanford-Binet, etc.).
 Terms like "Very Superior" or "Highly Gifted" are preferred.

-Extremely high IQ claims (228, 263) are heavily disputed and not accepted as reliable by most psychologists.
+Extremely high IQ claims (228, 263) are widely disputed and generally considered unreliable by most psychologists.

 Average IQ for PhDs/MDs is typically reported in the 115–125 range